Do you ‘sweat the small stuff’ and waste your willpower? Read this to learn how to have self control with food and improve willpower.

-I'm currently reading the 1997 NY Times best-seller 'Don't sweat the small stuff' by Richard Carlson (I'm really enjoying its simplicity) and it got me thinking about nutrition (naturally)!
+Reading the 1997 NY Times best-seller ‘Don’t sweat the small stuff‘ by Richard Carlson (I really enjoyed its simplicity) got me thinking about nutrition (naturally).

 When it comes to healthy eating, so many people ‘sweat the small stuff’.
 This is one of the main reasons for ‘falling off the bandwagon’.

 You only have so much willpower before it runs out.